 I was attending college in Atlanta, Ga. in 1997, when I received a call that my dad wasn’t doing too well physically, mentally, and struggling in his business.
 He was too much of a proud man to ever share his pain or struggles.
 Because of my being so close to him, my heart was broken.
 So after a few days to a week of contemplating what I should do, I picked up the phone and called Mr. Kenneth Rust, a franchise owner of McDonald’s in which I was employed prior to attending college, and also participated in their management program the last year of high school.
 I told him my situation, and after listening he asked if I needed a job?
 My response was yes sir, and that I’d be home in a few weeks.
 From there I decided to drop out of college and head home.

-Still not wanting to be in the painting business, but to be close to my dad, I would help him when I could.
+Still not wanting to be in the painting business, but wanting to be close to my dad, I would help him when I could.
 Over time, and getting tired of hearing my dad ask me to come help him in his company, I decided to go down a road I never wanted.
 I began working with my dad, and he began to teach me the skill set for the craft of being a professional painter.
 His attention to prep work was remarkable.
 I didn’t see that as a kid growing up.
-I was on the job with my dad whenever he had work, and when I wasn’t in school, or working in a public job.
+I was on the job with my dad whenever he had work, and when I wasn’t in school or working in a public job.
 All I saw as a young teenager was the hard labor of filling nail holes, sanding trim, and nasty sticky caulking.

 School of Hard Knocks

 With no business degree, the next several years were a tough struggle for me.
 I didn’t know how to estimate, how to charge the right amounts, or know the financial status of the business.
-I did not even know what a profit and loss sheet would look like.
+I did not even know what a profit and loss sheet looked like.
 I thought that if at the end of the job there was $500.00 plus left, I was doing good.
 Boy, was I way off.
-I slowly started getting more work and needed more help.
+I slowly started getting more work and eventually needed more help.
 Our work came by word of mouth, and by a builder that continued using me after the loss of my dad.
 I also found out that the insurances required for running a profitable business would be one that I did not want to take on.
 Especially when I was already not making much money to begin with.

 A year later, and still looking for more ways to keep growing, I came across a webinar that Mr. Steve Burnett was in.
 It was from a PDCA convention.
 The topic was really interesting, but Mr. Burnett was what truly peaked my interest.
 I began to research everything about him.
 The stories I would read were fascinating!
-I have started interacting with Mr. Burnett, and his wife April, in their business/marketing coaching business.
+I have started interacting with Mr. Burnett and his wife April in their business/marketing coaching business.
 I can only thank God for all the new things that I am learning from the people He has placed in my life.
 I never realized how much there was to learn.
 I can only hope to think that my dad is proud of me for taking what has been a generational family business and turning it into a thriving company.